microsoft/WhatTheHack/007-AzureMonitoring/Student/00-Getting-Started.md

 ## Introduction

 You have been contracted to deploy, monitor and manage an online shoping website in Azure for a start-up company "eshoponweb".
-Luckily, you already have deployment scripts that will deploy just what they need!
-You present the below diagram for approval to the management as a solution, and have been given approval to deploy.
+After evaluating the requirements, you develop and test deployment templates before presenting the below diagram for approval.
+The company's management is excited about how quickly you are able to deploy the solution, and give you the green light to proceed with deployment.

 ![Hack Diagram](../Images/monitoringhackdiagram.png)